angrykoala/angrykoala.github.io/source/_drafts/things-you-should-know.md

 # Languages
 Learning a new programming language usually takes a long time, and depending on your needs it may or may not be useful certain language.
-Here you have a few simple languages (not exclusively programming) versatile enough to be used with almost any stack you may already use and simple enough to learn its basics within a few hours
+Here you have a few simple languages (not exclusively programming) versatile enough to be used with almost any stack you may already use and simple enough to learn its basics within a few hours.

 </br>
 ## Markdown